julik/make_like_a_tree/README.txt

 == FEATURES/PROBLEMS:

+* Currently there is no clean way to change the column you scope on
 * Use create with parent_id set to the parent id (obvious, but somehow blocked in awesome_nested_set)
 * Ugly SQL
 * The node counts are currently not updated when a node is removed from a subtree and replanted elsewhere,